-Phonics in Reception – Y2 is taught using the Ruth Miskin Read, Write, Inc programme.
+Phonics in Nursery – Y2 is taught using the Ruth Miskin Read, Write, Inc programme.

 Literacy in Y2 – Y6 is taught using the Ruth Miskin Inc. Literacy and Language programme.